Originating from the Mediterranean, globe artichokes have since spread the world over. They're used as both food and medicine.

-The bitter principles stimulate the release of bile from the gallbladder, and cynarin, one of the main bioactives in the plant protects the liver from metabolic buildup.
+The bitter principles stimulate the release of bile from the gallbladder, and cynarin, one of the main bioactive compounds in the plant protects the liver from metabolic dysfunction.

 - Autoimmune disorders